Enable your LGL Forms account to accept PayPal payments

 In this screenshot, we've selected PayPal.

 Using PayPal allows your donors to pay using their own PayPal account or via credit card through PayPal.
 They do not need a PayPal account to pay by credit card, however.

 If you would prefer to have your credit card payments processed by a provider other than PayPal, you can set Stripe as the payment processor in a form and still add a PayPal option for your donors who would prefer to pay via PayPal.
 To do this, select Stripe as the payment account you want to use (they'll need to be activated in your LGL Forms account first), and then check the second checkbox box shown in the screenshot below to enable PayPal.

 What your donors will experience

-Donors who complete the first page of your PayPal-enabled form and then click Submit to go to the payment page will see a page that looks something like what is shown below, if you've set up your form to use Stripe or ProPay with the added option of PayPal.
+Donors who complete the first page of your PayPal-enabled form and then click Submit to go to the payment page will see a page that looks something like what is shown below, if you've set up your form to use Stripe with the added option of PayPal.
 Here your donors can choose whether to pay via credit card or via PayPal:

 After clicking the PayPal Check out button, the donor will see a hover window where they can complete their PayPal checkout:

 Here's a video showing the checkout process when the user selects PayPal: